benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 * At least the second-level domain name(s) of the hostnames involved MUST be shown clearly and with high prominence.
-* The client MUST NOT cut off parts of long second-level domains, to avoid spoofing.
+* To avoid spoofing, the client MUST NOT cut off parts of long second-level domains.
 At least 63 characters MUST be displayed.

 ## Login test